-There will be four tests over the course of the semester.
+There will be two tests over the course of the semester.
 An unexcused absence on the day of a test will result of a grade of zero for that test.
 In the case of a University sanctioned event, please schedule a makeup exam with me in advance.
 If you should miss an examination due to a certifiable emergency or illness, please notify me as soon as possible providing appropriate documentation and either a makeup exam will be arranged or your score on the final exam will replace the missed exam.
 All unexcused absences will result in a grade of zero.
-You may only miss one exam due to an excused absence.
 You are encouraged to bring a calculator to the exams, but the calculator cannot be a part of a cell phone, iPod, etc. (i.e., it must be ONLY a calculator).